Welcome to another informative blog from InstrumentationBlog.com about HMI. Today we are going to see all about HMI.

 HMI may come in the form of the built-in screen on machines, computers, tablets, etc. but after all these forms the purpose is the same as an interacting human with machines.

-There are lots of information like Pressure, Temperature, Flow, Equipment Running Status, Equipment Fault Status, Alarm, etc. are displayed on the screen of HMI.
+There is a lot of information like Pressure, Temperature, Flow, Equipment Running Status, Equipment Fault Status, Alarm, etc. are displayed on the screen of HMI.
 An operator can operate or monitor the machine status from HMI.

 How does HMI work?